Worst-Case Services and State-Based Scheduling: Min-Plus Services

-This can be rewritten concisely using the {\it \textbf{min-plus algebra}}, in which operators $\min$ and $+$ replace, respectively, $+$ and $\times$ in the standard algebra.
-Let us use $\otimes$ to denote the min-plus matrix multiplication and arrange all $\lambda_{ij}(\bs\psi)$'s into the following matrix,
+This bound can be rewritten concisely using the {\it \textbf{min-plus algebra}}, an algebra in which operators $\min$ and $+$ replace, respectively, operators $+$ and $\times$ in the standard algebra.
+First, construct the matrix of $\lambda_{ij}(\bs\psi)$'s,